lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/data_analytics_with_python.md

 [JupyterHub](../access/jupyterhub.md) with loaded Dask (by module or by Python virtual environment).

+!!! note
-**Note**: The job to run original code (de facto an interface) with a setup should be simple and light.
+    The job to run original code (de facto an interface) with a setup should be simple and light.
     Please don't use a lot of resources for that.

 The following example shows using
 Dask by `dask-jobqueue` with `SLURMCluster` and `dask.array`